-In the H1 2023 the Group reported revenues (revenues from contracts with customers, excluding other income) for Euro 410,3 million, +1,8% versus the same period of 2022.
-Core brands are below last year, mainly impacted by the negative performance of lighting brands: FLOS -6,2%, Louis Poulsen down -28,3% and strongly impacted by low consumer confidence in the Nordics, especially in Denmark, Sweden and Norway.
-On the contrary furniture brands, in particular B&B Italia, are reporting positive results: B&B Italia +10,5%, Fendi Casa +113%, however the latter is not fully comparable since it started reporting sales from March 2022.
-The emerging brands are growing +42,3%, impacted by the changes in the consolidated perimeter: Designers Company Group was acquired on May 2022, as well as Fendi Casa started invoicing only from March 2022 (organically the emerging brands are flat).
+In the nine months 2023 the Group reported revenues (revenues from contracts with customers, excluding other income) for approximately Euro 578 million, -5.8% versus the same period of 2022.
+Core brands are below last year (-10,1%), mainly impacted by the negative performance of lighting brands: FLOS -9,5%, Louis Poulsen down -27,4% and strongly impacted by low consumer confidence in the Nordics, especially in Denmark, Sweden and Norway.
+Also the furniture started to have some difficulties in these markets, while for the nine months ended September 30, 2023, the results of B&B Italia is slightly negative (-1,4%), Fendi Casa is reporting a high growth (+87%), however this result is not an organic growth, since Fendi Casa started reporting sales from March 2022.
+The emerging brands are growing +16,7%, impacted by the changes in the consolidated perimeter: Audo (Designers Company) was acquired on May 2022, as well as Fendi Casa started invoicing only from March 2022.
+Lumens, due to tough market condition in US, reported a sales decline versus last year.

-In terms of geographical area, APAC and AMERICA are leading the growth (+11,6% and +3,4% respectively vs June 2022), while EMEA is slight below last period (-0,7%), with different results between geographical areas: Italy and Middle East reported a strong double digit growth, +12,8% and +10,3% respectively, while Nordics are suffering (-34,2%) for the economic outlook uncertainty, as well as the comparison period: H1 2022 was a record period for all the brands in the region, especially for Louis Poulsen.
+In terms of geographical area all the regions are suffering, especially in the last quarter (Q3) where the inflation and increase in interest rates are influencing the spending.
+EMEA is -4,7%, with different results between geographical areas: Italy and Middle East reported a mid single digit growth, +6,5% and +6,4% respectively, while Nordics are suffering (-34%) for the economic outlook uncertainty, as well as the comparison period: last year was a record period for all the brands in the region, especially for Louis Poulsen.

-With regard to the direct-to-consumer journey and in terms of channels, Directly Operated Stores (DOS) and Contract are leading the growth (+12,8% and +22,6% respectively), while e-commerce is down -3%, especially for the performance of Lumens.
-Wholesale, that still represents the main channel of the Group (50,7% of total sales), is down 7,8% versus Q1 2022.
+With regard to the direct-to-consumer journey and in terms of channels, Directly Operated Stores (DOS) and Contract are reporting a growth versus last year (+2,1% and +9,1% respectively), while e-commerce is down -12,6%, especially for the performance of Lumens, impacted by the weak America spending.
+Ecommerce excluding Lumens (all the ecommerce brands' platforms) is reporting a growth, however not so relevant in terms of contribution to the channel.
+Wholesale, that still represents the main channel of the Group (49,6% of total sales), is down 12,8% versus the same period of 2022.
 The 2022 data of wholesale channel have been restated to take into account the new perimeter of the contract, which now it is tracked through the Groups' CRM.

-Despite the difficult market conditions the Group put in place actions to preserve the margins, i) increasing prices in the areas most exposed to cost ii) implementing cost optimization initiatives and investing in geographies with high return on investment in order to continue the growth path undertaken since the Group set up.
-The result was that the Group reported an adjusted EBITDA of approximately Euro 90,5 million, slightly above the same of last year (+1,2%).
+In this tough market condition and the consequence decrease in sales, the Group promptly activated actions to preserve the margins, i) increasing prices in the areas most exposed to cost ii) implementing cost optimization initiatives and investing in geographies with high return on investment in order to continue the growth path undertaken since the Group set up.
+The result was that the Group reported an adjusted EBITDA of approximately Euro 144,6 million, 3,4% below last year, but adopting specific actions to mitigate the sales shortfall of 5,8%.